 I’m sure you’re curious about more specific double poppy info, such as double poppy care – what exactly does it entail?
 Well, growing double flowering poppies is quite easy it seems.

-The location of your double poppy plants should be where the soil is well draining, with a soil pH of 6.5-7.0, and where the plants will receive full or partial sun.
+The location of your double poppy plants should be where the soil is well draining, with a soil pH of 6.5 to 7.0, and where the plants will receive full or partial sun.

-Prior to the onset of flowering (approximately 6-8 weeks of growth), fertilize with a high phosphorus fertilizer.
-Each individual flower will last roughly 3-8 days before the petals start dropping, at which point you will want to cut off the bloom.
+Prior to the onset of flowering, approximately six to eight weeks of growth, fertilize with a high phosphorus fertilizer.
+Each individual flower will last roughly three to eight days before the petals start dropping, at which point you will want to cut off the bloom.
 The regular practice of deadheading throughout the summer will encourage the formation of new buds and ensure longer-lasting blooms.

 To promote strong root growth, you will want to give the double poppy plants a deep soaking of water occasionally.
 Other than this occasional soaking, watering is really not a major consideration, as poppies do not need to be watered too often.